Dairy Farmers Jobs in New Zealand With Visa Sponsorship

 1. What qualifications do I need to become a farmer in New Zealand?

 There are no specific requirements to become a farmer or farm manager.
-However, employers often prefer that you qualify such as the New Zealand Certificate in Agriculture.
+However, employers often prefer that you qualify, such as with the New Zealand Certificate in Agriculture.
 New Zealand Certificate in Agriculture.
 Diploma in agriculture.

 2. Is New Zealand famous for dairy farming?